 A couple of years ago a friend from my growing up days in Charlotte, North Carolina and I reconnected on FaceBook.
 She now lives in Denver, Colorado.
 We were in school together from kindergarten through high school.
-Now in France after a cruise on the Seine, Julie and I are wandering through Dordogne.
+Julie came to visit me in France after a cruise on the Seine.
+Together we took off to wander through Dordogne.

 Day one: Uzes to Albi